They say when you cry, you cry alone. Well, sometimes that's not always the case.

 - Towards the end of the film, when the circus bugs all have to leave, the Blueberries are all crying as they hug Francis goodbye.
 Francis is seen all choked up and repeatably saying, "I'm not gonna cry.
 I'm not gonna cry."

-- In Dumbo, the crows cry when Timothy calls them out for teasing Dumbo over his ears.
+- In Dumbo, the crows cry when Timothy calls them out for mocking the idea of Dumbo flying.

 - This trope is used twice in the Disney anthology movie Make Mine Music during the segment Peter and the Wolf.
 In the first instance, Peter, Ivan, and Sasha cry over Sonia's apparent demise at the hands of the wolf.
 In the second instance, Misha, Yasha, and Vladimir burst out crying when it briefly looks like Peter has been eaten by the wolf.